 As stated above, I believe the dead receive new bodies at the resurrection and that also includes those raised on earth to reside in the New Jerusalem, a symbol of the church (Revelation 21: A Preterist Commentary).
 But the dead do not literally rise out of the earth, they are literally and spiritually “born again.”
 When Jesus said you must be born again (John 3:1-21), I believe He chose this term to describe a new life of repentance as it seems to be a literal description of the resurrection itself.
 Those unworthy of heaven and Paradise are born again after the resurrection into the Church on earth, the New Jerusalem, after A.D.
 70. I believe this concept of the resurrection is intentionally hidden in symbolism in the Bible but it is often suggested in scattered verses in the Bible.
 For example, in Proverbs 30:16 Sheol which is death or the grave underground is said to be a “barren womb.”2.
 Furthermore, the earth, the home of the buried dead in Sheol, is said to “give birth to her dead” at the resurrection according to Isaiah 26:19: But your dead will live, Lord; their bodies will rise—let those who dwell in the dust wake up and shout for joy—your dew is like the dew of the morning; the earth will give birth to her dead [emphasis mine].”

 If the resurrection of those saints unworthy of Paradise and Heaven is a reincarnation-like event in which the saints are literally born again to an earthly mother and father after A.D.
 70, what does this imply about Genesis 2:7?
 In Genesis 2:7 God forms Adam from the dust of the ground, an act highly reminiscent of the resurrection: “Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”
+The fact that Adam is fashioned out of the earth is analogous or perhaps identical to the notion of the resurrection wherein the dead are fashioned out of the earth to live again.
 Since Adam’s creation seems nearly identical to the resurrection at the end of the age in which the dead also receive bodies out of the dust of the earth, would this not imply that Adam was also born of a mother and father and was thus also not the first person?
 Yes!
 Job 10:9 says, “Remember that you molded me like clay.
 Will you now turn me to dust again?”
 Here we see that Job was created from the dust of the earth just like Adam.
 If this same language is applied to Job who was created in his mother’s womb, what does that imply about Adam who was also created out of the dust of the earth just like Job?
 In fact, according to Ecclesiastes 3:20 “All are from the dust, and to dust all return.”
-Like Adam, all humanity is created in the womb and born to a mother and father but none of us are literally fashioned out of clay—neither was Adam.
+Like Adam, all humanity is created in the womb and born to a mother but none of us are literally fashioned out of clay—neither was Adam.

 - Fragments of Papias from The Exposition of the Oracles of the Lord 4-5.